Creating Greater Support for Bikes:

 Safer streets for all modes of transportation are needed in Colorado Springs.
 Bicyclists were involved in between 100 and 125 crashes each year from 2011 through 2015.
 Almost half of all bike crashes involve an injury or fatality (46 percent), compared to only 8 percent of all crashes.

-Reliable, consistent, and sufficiently-detailed crash and near-miss crash data is essential to improving traffic safety.
-By understanding what types of problems are occurring, where, and in what contexts, the City can make data-driven decisions to achieve its long-term goal of zero bicyclerelated fatalities.
+Reliable, consistent, and sufficiently detailed crash and near miss crash data is essential to improving traffic safety.
+By understanding what types of problems are occurring, where, and in what context, the City can make data-driven decisions to achieve its long-term goal of zero bicycle related fatalities.
 The City should improve its crash data to be geocoded, easily accessible, and regularly reviewed and/or analyzed.
 The City should also work to integrate near-miss crash reporting (e.g., via an online platform) into its safety analyses.

 Lead: Public Works, CSPD, El Paso County Public Health | Time: Near-term

 Bicycle count data provides crucial information related to bicyclist use patterns and trends that help planners, engineers, and decision makers evaluate the performance of existing and potential new bicycle facilities.
 The City and CDOT have begun to conduct limited bicycle counts in Colorado Springs.
 This is an important first step in tracking bicycle ridership, but a more comprehensive count program would be beneficial.
 Building upon CDOT’s program, the City should establish a bike count program to strategically implement continuous and short-duration counters and use ‘big data’ sources such as CDOT’s statewide Strava data.
 Count data collected through the program would inform infrastructure, program, and policy choices.

 Moving forward, the City should continue to monitor counting innovations and develop partnerships with technology companies to augment city-collected count data.